mui/material-ui/docs/src/pages/components/timeline/timeline.md

 ## Opposite content

-Timeline can contain an element opposite of the content.
+The timeline can contain an element opposite of the content.

 {{"demo": "pages/components/timeline/OppositeContentTimeline.js"}}